rjmilac/sdev-theme/README.md

-# SDEV Theme Boilerplate Setup & Development
+# SDEV Wordpress Theme Boilerplate Setup & Development

 ***Download this repository.
 Do not push here with your project.
 Remove git folder after downloading, then start your own project repository***